sumiya11/Groebner.jl/docs/tutorial.md

 ## Intro

+The following contains a small tutorial on basics and interesting usecases of Groebner bases provided with the code from `Groebner.jl`.

 Introduced by Buchberger in 1965 for handling quotient space of Ideals algorithmically, Groebner bases are excellent for **variable elimination, system solving**, and many more.
 Among others, Groebner bases find applications in

 - Robotics